"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 So back at our former house when Naomi moved-out, I made-over her room just the way I wanted it and I began sleeping up there (though still calling it a 'guest room').
 And, oh the sweet, sweet silence.
 Finally Tom and I could stop grumpily waking each other saying, "Knock-off all the noise!"
 Finally, we both got a good night's sleep and were chipper and cheerful in the mornings.
 And boy, is that important for our health--just take a look at any website about sleep deprivation.
 Not to mention helpful for our marriage, too.

-And hey--I heard on the news recently that tons of people are having houses built nowadays with a bedroom for him and a bedroom for her.
-It's like the latest thing and I so understand.
+And hey--I heard on the news recently that tons of people are having houses built nowadays with his and her bedrooms.
+It's like the latest thing, so hey!
+We're hip. シ

 So there you go.
 If you and your spouse sleep in separate rooms for the sake of preserving your otherwise terrific marriage, then relax.
 Stop the guilt.
 Stop the shame.
 And stop all the hush-hush, what-will-people-think? stuff.